viamrobotics/docs/docs/components/base/_index.md

 - A power supply for the actuators.
 - Some sort of chassis to hold everything together.

-Go to your machine's **CONFIGURE** page, and add your individual a model that supports your base.
+Go to your machine's **CONFIGURE** page, and add a model that supports your base.
-Then add your base.

-The following list shows you the available arm models.
+The following list shows you the available base models.
 For additional configuration information, click on the model name:

 {{< tabs >}}